sleepjie/Valanar/Valanar Superdocument.md

 Amid these growing doubts, a forgotten consequence of the Elder Gods' past experiments stirred in the Primordial Void.
 The Archfiends—beings cast away as failed creations—had not perished.
 Instead, they had festered, feeding on the psionic energy that had originally been their undoing.
 These twisted entities, bathed in eternal anguish, had become something new: powerful, vindictive, and driven by hatred for the world that had rejected them.

 In the early days of the Material Plane, the Titans ruled as divine stewards of creation.
 Among them, Upir, the Titan of Fate and Knowledge, had long held secret knowledge of their mortality.
 Upir foresaw the end of the Titans’ reign and orchestrated a grand plan that would bring forth a new order: the Higher Pantheon.
-But for this to happen, an event of monumental importance—a catalyst—was necessary: the first murder in history.
+But for this to happen, an event of monumental importance - a catalyst - was necessary: the first murder.

 Malkis, the Titan of Death, was a being of great ambition, often described as the Master of Chaos.
 He was proud, powerful, and loved by Paletress, the Titaness of Life and Creation.
 Paletress represented everything Malkis did not: she was nurturing, wise, and calm, wielding the Verdant Oath, a rod that could grant life and ensure the health of all living things.